Adam-Collier/portfolio-site/content/resources/design/index.md

 [Staff Design](https://staff.design) - The Individual Contributor Path - I'm a massive fan of anything Brian Lovin does and this is no exception.
 Brian interviews a great collection of designers and gets some great insights into career growth and the Individual Contributor Path.

 [Lovers Magazine](https://www.loversmagazine.com/) - Essential Designer Questions - Previously Interface Lovers, Lovers Magazine amplifies the voice of the designer.
-Asking the essential questions every designer wants to know in order to push and inspire themselved and creatives in the community.
+Asking the essential questions every designer wants to know in order to push and inspire themselves and creatives in the community.

 ## Tools